Apply now for our academic programs

 The Human-Computer Interaction Institute in the Carnegie Mellon University School of Computer Science (SCS) is currently accepting applications for the following academic programs:

 Ph.D. in Human-Computer Interaction

-Students in this rigorous doctoral program can select an emphasis area for their Ph.D. research from the areas of social computing, research through design, technical HCI and learning sciences, or they can or propose another area that better matches their interests.
+Students in this rigorous doctoral program select an emphasis area for their Ph.D. research -- including social computing, research through design, technical HCI and learning sciences -- or propose another area that better matches their interests.